isomerpages/govtech-gobusiness-main/_covid-faqs/5a-sector-specific.md

       content:  |
         Yes, home-based services are allowed.
 Like any other homes, homes offering services may receive up to 8 visitors per day.
 Service providers and visitors should wear masks and maintain a 1-metre distance.

-        Home-based services that involve customers entering the home for a prolonged period (eg: private dining and hairdressing services) must use SafeEntry.
+        Home-based services that involve customers entering the home for a prolonged period (eg. private dining and hairdressing services) must use SafeEntry.
     - title: Can I allow people offering home-based services into my home? (eg. Repairman to fix water pipes/electricity/cable/air-conditioning issues/ part-time cleaner / gardener / tuition teacher/ day-time nanny caring for my child)?
 Can they visit more than 2 households per day?
       content:  |
         Yes, these are home-based services that are allowed.
 They will count as part of the 8-person cap on visitors per day.
 Service providers are required to wear masks and maintain a 1-metre distance.